Steve Buscemi biography

 The Brooklyn-born Buscemi hit the New York theater scene shortly after finishing high school.
 He studied at the Lee Strasberg Institute and, together with acting buddy Mark Boone Jr., created a series of performance art pieces for off-off-off-Broadway stages.
 He also briefly tried being a stand-up comedian but, he said, "All comics borrow from each other.
 In the end, I couldn't figure out who to borrow from, so I stopped."

 One of Hollywood's most prolific actors, Buscemi has made over 50 films in the past dozen years, including Pulp Fiction (1994), Living In Oblivion (1995), Fargo (1996), the Nicolas Cage mega-hit Con Air (1997), The Wedding Singer (1998) with Adam Sandler, The Big Lebowski (1998) and the blockbuster Armageddon (1998).
-Buscemi once again teamed up with Sandler in 2007 for I Now Pronounce You Chuck & Larry, in 2010 for Grown Ups and most recently in 2012 for the animated feature Hotel Transylvania.
-He also voices a character in the animated feature Monsters, Inc. 3D (2012) — a re-release of the original 2001 film.
-He also voiced his character for the film's prequel, Monsters University.
+Buscemi once again teamed up with Sandler in 2007 for I Now Pronounce You Chuck & Larry, in 2010 for Grown Ups and in 2012, when he provided the voice of Wayne for the animated feature Hotel Transylvania (2012) and its sequels, Hotel Transylvania 2 (2015) and Hotel Transylvania 3: Summer Vacation (2018).
+He also voiced characters in the animated feature Monsters, Inc. 3D (2012) — a re-release of the original 2001 film, and the film's prequel, Monsters University (2013).

 He's also made a mark on television with recurring roles in two popular series, the NBC comedy 30 Rock and the HBO drama Boardwalk Empire.